-In this paper, we study the effectiveness of targeted RR adjustments as a policy tool for macroeconomic stabilization.
-We present a model that features two types of banks: national and local.
-National banks face lower funding costs, but local banks have better monitoring technologies (e.g., because of superior information about local borrowers), allowing both types to coexist in equilibrium.
-Firms face idiosyncratic productivity shocks and they borrow from banks to finance working capital.
+Firms face idiosyncratic productivity shocks and borrow from banks to finance working capital.
 Low productivity firms choose to default and costly state verification gives rise to credit spreads, as in Bernanke, Gertler and Gilchrist (1999).
 A firm in a relationship with a bank (local or national) can switch lenders, but this switch incurs a fixed cost.
-As a result, firms only switch banks when they face sufficiently large shocks-such as the 2008 financial crisis or the COVID-19 pandemic.
+As a result, firms would switch banks only when they face sufficiently large shocks-such as the 2008 financial crisis or the COVID-19 pandemic.

-Our model also includes a government, which sets RR policy which can differ across the two types of banks, and provides deposit insurance for all savers, financed by lump-sum taxes.
+In this environment, the government sets RR policy which can differ across the two types of banks, and provides deposit insurance for all savers, financed by lump-sum taxes.

-We then calibrate the model to Chinese data and study the implications of targeted RR adjustments over business cycles.
-To better understand the transmission mechanism of targeted RR adjustments, we posit two extreme cases of bank switching costs: in one case, firms can switch banks freely; while in the other case, firms cannot switch banks and credit markets are effectively segmented between firms borrowing from local or national banks.
+We calibrate the model to Chinese data and study the implications of targeted RR adjustments over business cycles.
+We first illustrate the transmission mechanism of targeted RR adjustments using two extreme cases of bank switching costs.
+In one case, firms can switch banks freely.
+In the other case, the switching cost is prohibitively high such that firms never choose to switch banks, and credit markets are effectively segmented between firms borrowing from local or national banks.

-Under our calibration, reducing RR for local banks (denoted by τ_l) unambiguously raises aggregate output in both cases.
-In particular, at a lower τ_l , local banks face lower funding costs, reducing their loan interest rate.
-Since local banks are more efficient in monitoring and thus charge a lower credit spread, the shift of lending from national to local banks expands firm leverage and increases output.
-The expansionary effect is larger when firms can switch banks freely than when firms face segmented credit markets.
+Under our calibration, reducing the RR ratio for local banks (denoted by τ_l) unambiguously raises aggregate output in both cases.
+Given a lower level of τ_l , local banks face lower funding costs, and reduce their loan interest rate.
+Since local banks are more efficient in monitoring and charge a lower credit spread, the shift from national to local banks expands firm leverage and increases output.
+The expansionary effect is larger when firms can switch banks freely than when switching costs are prohibitive.

-FIGURE 1.
-China's required reserve (RR) ratios for banks of different sizes.
+FIGURE 2.
+China's actual versus required reserve ratios for banks of different sizes.

-RR adjustments for national banks (τ_n) have different implications for the two cases.
-In the case where firms can switch banks freely, cutting τ_n has two opposing effects on aggregate output.
-At the intensive margin, the reduction in τ_n lowers national bank lending rates, raising leverage by firms that borrow from national banks.
+RR adjustments for national banks (τ_n) under free and prohibitive switching costs yield different outcomes.
+In the case where firms can switch banks freely, cutting τ_n has two opposing effects: At the intensive margin, the reduction in τ_n lowers national bank lending rates, raising leverage by firms that borrow from national banks.
 However, at the extensive margin, the decline in τ_n induces some firms to switch from local banks to national banks.
-Since local banks are more efficient in monitoring, the switch of lending toward national banks raises the average credit spread and reduces aggregate leverage.
+Since local banks are more efficient in monitoring, the switch towards national banks raises the average credit spread and reduces aggregate leverage.
 Under our calibration, the extensive-margin effect dominates when firms can switch banks freely, such that cutting τ_n reduces aggregate output.
-However, in the case where firms cannot switch banks, cutting τ_n only has intensive margin effects, leading to higher firm leverage and boosting aggregate output.
+However, in the case where firms cannot switch banks, the impact of cutting τ_n is restricted to intensive margin effects, leading to higher firm leverage and boosting aggregate output.

-We also study the implications of targeted RR adjustments for macroeconomic stabilization over the business cycle.
+We then study the implications of targeted RR adjustments for macroeconomic stabilization over the business cycle in the general case with a calibrated fixed cost of bank switching.
 We postulate a targeted RR policy rule, under which the central bank can adjust two types of required reserve ratios, one for local banks and the other for national banks, to respond to changes in output gap measured by deviations of real GDP from its trend.
-We solve for optimal welfare-maximizing targeted RR rules for technology shocks of different sizes.
-We find that a decline in real GDP calls for a more aggressive RR cut on local banks than on national banks only in environments with sufficiently large shocks.
+We find that an asymmetric RR rule that adjusts RR more aggressively for local banks than for national banks is much more effective for stabilizing business cycle fluctuations when the economy is buffeted by sufficiently large shocks.